A Say Sorry exclusive sit-down conversation | 14 May 2026

 Setting parameters for the conversation with Claude AI

-To prepare the account, one in-depth legislative-based research project was used in a non-related field.
-The intention was to prepare Claude AI for high-level discussions within a quasi-legal context that required extensive responses utilising government and legal records.
+The intention was to prepare and prime Claude AI for high-level discussions within a quasi-legal context that required extensive responses that would utilise external resources, i.e. government and legal records.
 It is not known whether such a priming is, or was, necessary.

 No research restrictions were placed on Claude AI.